Forecast issued at 5:16 am EST on Tuesday 23 September 2014.

 A high pressure system over the central Tasman Sea is maintaining a ridge into New South Wales, while a trough over South Australia draws closer.
 Rain associated with this system will reach the western border later today, and is expected to increase during Wednesday and Thursday as a low centre developing within the trough passes over the state.
 Another high is forecast to move in behind the trough during Friday as the low moves rapidly away to the east, and this high should remain the dominant feature in the region through the weekend.

 Forecast for the rest of Tuesday

 Partly cloudy.
 Light winds.
 Daytime maximum temperatures in the low to mid 20s.

 Fire Danger - Far North Coast: Low-Moderate

-Cloudy.
-Showers, more frequent near the coastal fringe.
-Light winds becoming southeasterly 15 to 20 km/h in the middle of the day then becoming light in the late afternoon.
-Overnight temperatures falling to around 10 with daytime temperatures reaching around 18.
+Partly cloudy.
+Patchy fog in the early morning.
+Isolated showers in the north in the morning.
+Light winds becoming north to northeasterly 15 to 25 km/h in the middle of the day then becoming light in the late evening.
+Overnight temperatures falling to between 9 and 12 with daytime temperatures reaching the low to mid 20s.

 Cloudy.
 Patchy morning fog.
 High chance of rain .
 The chance of a thunderstorm in the afternoon and evening.
 Light winds becoming north to northwesterly 20 to 30 km/h during the morning then becoming light during the evening.
 Overnight temperatures falling to around 13 with daytime temperatures reaching the mid to high 20s.